sylviasullivan/sylviasullivan.github.io/index.md

 # Latest News

+| 1 October 2023 | We have been awarded an NCAR Collaborative Opportunity for Research Engagement award.
+|:--|:--|
 | 1 August 2023 | Welcome to Juliana Mejía, our newest member!
-|:--|:--|
 | 6 July 2023 | Edgardo is visiting our collaborators in Karlsruhe and will travel to the IUGG conference in Berlin next week.
 | 31 May 2023 | Our newest member, Juliana Mejía, was awarded the George and Dixie Shirley Graduate Fellowship for environmental engineers. |
 | 15 May 2023 | We are welcoming Tanmay Agrawal to our group to work on visualization of atmospheric model output. |